-Description: The Programme “Supporting Organizations that assist migrant asylum seeking population in Greece” (SOAM) was launched with the financial support of the Donor Countries Iceland, Lichtenstein and Norway during a period when there was an urgent need for the establishment of more supporting services in Greece for asylum seekers and especially vulnerable groups such as unaccompanied children.
-IOM Office in Greece, as Fund Operator of the Programme, monitors the work of the 3 consortiums that have been selected for its implementation.
+It was launched with the financial support of the Donor Countries Iceland, Lichtenstein and Norway during a period when there was an urgent need for the establishment of more facilities supporting services in Greece for vulnerable asylum seekers such as unaccompanied children.
+The programme was managed by Financial Mechanism Office of EEA Grants in Brussels with the IOM-Athens as a Fund Operator in Greece; The Norwegian Directorate of Immigration (UDI) was the responsible Donor Programme Partner.
+IOM-Athens drafted and published an Open Call for Proposals in order to select the NGOs who eventually ran reception centres for vulnerable asylum seekers, with particular emphasis on unaccompanied minors in Greece

 Beneficiaries: The Programme supported Non-Governmental Organizations in Greece with long experience in the provision of services to migrant population.
 The direct beneficiaries of the Programme were the asylum seekers and more specific vulnerable groups such as unaccompanied minors, elderly people, single parents-families.
 Apart from accommodation and food the SOAM beneficiaries received medical care, hygiene supplies, legal counselling, interpretation, and psychosocial support.

 Objectives: The Programme aimed at increasing the numbers of reception centres managed by NGOs for vulnerable asylum seekers, but also improving the living standards for their time of stay until their asylum applications are examined by the Greek Authorities.
 Additionally, the Programme promoted the cooperation among NGOs, Authorities and local communities.